-In the next pictures you can clearly see the different effects of red, yellow, green and blue filter.
+Here you can see the different effects of red, yellow, green, orange and blue filter.

 We start with the red filter which is one of the strongest.
-In landscape photography this filter is often used to get a more contrastful and dramatic picture.
+In landscape photography, this filter is often used to get a more contrasty and dramatic picture.
 Here green and blue will be much darker and red appears brighter.
 In the sunshine a blue sky will be almost black and clouds have an intensified contrast.

 The yellow filter is a typical black and white filter and similar to the red filter but not so strong.
-Blue will be darker and other colors like red, green, orange will be appearing brighter.
+Blue will turn darker and other colors like red, green, orange will appear brighter.
 It's the most popular B/W filter and often used to accentuate the clouds.

-If you mainly use b/w film then you can leave this filter on your lens most of the time.
+If you use mainly b/w film, you can leave this filter on the lens most of the time.
 A light yellow filter is a good choice if you only want to buy one color filter for your analog black and white photography.

 A green filter is not as popular as the previous one.
 With this filter you get red tones much darker and the green ones brighter.
 In landscapes foliage and grass will turn lighter.